So you Googled 'content marketing examples,' you thought, “this one looks a bit different,” and now you’re here.

 Our content team used a hackathon to hack together their own interactive video.
 They wrote it, filmed it, starred in it, and convinced a developer to help them code the choices.
 And it only took a day and a half.

 The result?
-Around 30k views, with 4,000 viewers signing up to our content digest.
+Around 30k views, and 4,000 people signing up to our content newsletter.
 And some kind words:

 Making an interactive video might seem a little out there—but that’s the whole point.
 Get it right and people won’t forget it.
 These days, there’s even a bunch of tools to help you make one.
 So why not start your own content hackathon and give it a go?